-Online reputation management (ORM) is defined as all concepts and channels used to create and maintain a positive online perception about a person, a brand, or business.
+Online reputation management (ORM) combines channels of marketing, PR, and customer service to create and maintain a positive online presence of personal branding, a brand, or a business.

-The concept of internet reputation management includes monitoring and responding to any negative comments from customers, reacting swiftly to online stories that paint your business in a bad light, and quickly releasing the proper public statements when the need to counteract a social media post arises.
+The concept of digital reputation management includes monitoring and responding to any negative comments from customers, reacting swiftly to online stories that paint businesses in a bad light, and quickly releasing the proper public statements when the need to counteract arises.

-The point of ORM is to make sure you do not leave your brand reputation in the hands of algorithms, for instance, Google algorithms.
-These algorithms are not known to be able to properly differentiate between what is true and what is tantalizing, and hence cannot be relied on to properly build or maintain a positive online reputation.
+The point of online reputation management is to make sure that a business's online reputation is not left in the hands of algorithms of Google or other major search engines.
+These algorithms are not able to properly differentiate between what is true and what is misleading and hence cannot be relied on to properly build or maintain a positive brand's online reputation.

 Here are the main benefits of online reputation management: